County up seven confirmed cases

-Lawrence County reported seven new confirmed COVID-19 cases on Wednesday, state health officials reported.
+Lawrence County reported seven new confirmed COVID-19 cases on Friday as the county is one of four statewide with high virus transmission.

+Lawrence, Crawford, Clarion and Northampton counties have the distinction of having the high COVID transmission, while 33 counties are considered to have substantial spread.

-The state health department reported one adult ICU bed is available with five currently staffed.
-There are no COVID-19 ventilators in use and no adult patients in the COVID-19 intensive care unit.
+The state health department reported no adult ICU beds are available with five currently staffed.
+There are no COVID-19 ventilators in use and one no adult patient is in the COVID-19 intensive care unit.

 The statewide percent positivity for the week of July 23 to July 29 increased to 3.9 percent from 2.6 percent.